tas-car-05/tas_car_05/README.md

 Launch files and necessary changes to start trak 1 and 2
 -------------------------------------------------------------------------------------------------------------------------------
 move_base_task_1:
-- ist identisch mit move_base
+- identical to move_base
-- anpassung: initial pose = Startposition 1
+- changes: initial pose = start position 1

 move_base_task_2:
-- ist identisch mit move_base
+- identical to move_base
-- anpassung: initial pose = Startposition 2
+- changes: initial pose = start position 2

-run_rviz_task_1.launch:	Zum Starten vom Rundkurs
+run_rviz_task_1.launch:	for launching task 1 - circuit
-- ist identisch mit run_rviz.launch
+- identical to run_rviz.launch
-- anstatt move_base, wird move_base_task_1 gestartet
-  und damit die Initial Pose für den Rundkurs gesetzt

-run_rviz_task_2.launch:	Zum Starten vom Slalom
+- launching move_base_task_2 instead of move_base

+run_rviz_task_2.launch:	for launching task 2 - slalom
-- ist identisch mit run_rviz.launch
+- identical to run_rviz.launch
-- anstatt move_base, wird move_base_task_2 gestartet
+- launching move_base_task_2 instead of move_base
-  und damit die Initial Pose für das Slalom gesetzt

-WICHTIG: die main.cpp (in /simple_navigation_goals/src)
-muss entsprechend der task angepasst werden, sodass die Waypoints stimmen!!
+IMPORTANT: In the main.cpp (in /simple_navigation_goals/src) you have to commend the waypoint-setting of the other task out!